timlabs/uscode/United States Code/TITLE 18-CRIMES AND CRIMINAL PROCEDURE/PART II-CRIMINAL PROCEDURE/CHAPTER 229-POSTSENTENCE ADMINISTRATION/SUBCHAPTER C-IMPRISONMENT.md

   * (6) REQUIREMENT TO PROVIDE PROGRAMS TO ALL PRISONERS; PRIORITY.—The Director of the Bureau of Prisons shall provide all prisoners with the opportunity to actively participate in evidence-based recidivism reduction programs or productive activities, according to their specific criminogenic needs, throughout their entire term of incarceration.
 Priority for participation in recidivism reduction programs shall be given to medium-risk and high-risk prisoners, with access to productive activities given to minimum-risk and low-risk prisoners.

   * (7) DEFINITIONS.—The terms in this subsection have the meaning given those terms in section 3635.

+* (i) CONTINUED ACCESS TO MEDICAL CARE.—

+  * (1) IN GENERAL.—In order to ensure a minimum standard of health and habitability, the Bureau of Prisons should ensure that each prisoner in a community confinement facility has access to necessary medical care, mental health care, and medicine through partnerships with local health service providers and transition planning.

+  * (2) DEFINITION.—In this subsection, the term "community confinement" has the meaning given that term in the application notes under section 5F1.1 of the Federal Sentencing Guidelines Manual, as in effect on the date of the enactment of the Second Chance Act of 2007.

 ### §3622.
 Temporary release of a prisoner
 * The Bureau of Prisons may release a prisoner from the place of his imprisonment for a limited period if such release appears to be consistent with the purpose for which the sentence was imposed and any pertinent policy statement issued by the Sentencing Commission pursuant to 28 U.S.C.
 994(a)(2), if such release otherwise appears to be consistent with the public interest and if there is reasonable cause to believe that a prisoner will honor the trust to be imposed in him, by authorizing him, under prescribed conditions, to—